cydeb33/JobBlockly/docs/BaseBlockly.rst

 .. image:: VisualBase/result1.png
    :align: center

-Now, it is time to create the toolbox.
+Now, it is time to fill the toolbox with the necessary blocks.
 Click on the corresponding tab, and select the blocks that you want for the task.
 In our case, we first need to re-create all the previous variables, the same way as we did for the *result* one (clicking on create variable).
 Here is what we end up with :

 .. image:: VisualBase/toolVar.png
    :align: center